MicrosoftDocs/azure-devops-docs/docs/articles/migrate-to-vsts-from-tfs.md

 ## Option 1: Copy the most important assets manually

-By far the easiest option for moving data into VSTS is to manually copy your most important assets and start relatively fresh.
+By far the easiest option for moving data into Azure DevOps Services is to manually copy your most important assets and start relatively fresh.
 This can be difficult when you are in the middle of a large project, but you can make it easier if you do some advance planning and schedule your move when it makes sense for your team.